developerstephanieb/latex_reference/01_fundamentals/math_mode.md

 ### Functions

-Use these commands to typeset function names upright (roman) and with correct spacing, avoiding italics reserved for variables.
+*Note*: Use these commands to typeset function names upright (roman) and with proper spacing.
+This distinguishes them from variables, which are italicized by default.

 |             Symbol              | Name                         | Command                         |
 | :-----------------------------: | ---------------------------- | ------------------------------- |